-- (b) Full Board Process: When there has been no delegation to the Board Committee, upon receipt of a recommendation that the applicant be granted appointment and clinical privileges, the Board may: - (1) appoint the applicant and grant clinical privileges as recommended; or - (2) refer the matter back to the MEC for additional research or information; or - (3) reject or modify the recommendation. - (c) If the Board determines to reject a favorable recommendation, it should first discuss the matter with the Chief of Staff.
+- (b) Full Board Process: When there has been no delegation to the Board Committee, upon receipt of a recommendation that the applicant be granted appointment and clinical privileges, the Board may: - (1) appoint the applicant and grant clinical privileges as recommended; or - (2) refer the matter back to the Credentials Committee or MEC for additional research or information; or - (3) reject or modify the recommendation. - (c) If the Board determines to reject a favorable recommendation, it should first discuss the matter with the Chair of the Credentials Committee and the Chair of the MEC.
 If the Board's determination remains unfavorable to the applicant, the CEO shall promptly send special notice to the applicant that the applicant is entitled to request a hearing. - (d) Any final decision by the Board to grant, deny, revise or revoke appointment and/or clinical privileges will be disseminated to appropriate individuals and, as required, reported to appropriate entities.

-3.A.6.
+3.A.8.
 Time Periods for Processing: